 Experience is Key to Planning an Effective International Investigator Meeting

-For the last 20 years, Bishop-McCann has been helping pharmaceutical companies plan and hold small and large investigator meetings, training health care workers to conduct clinical trials across the globe.
+Since 1997, Bishop-McCann has been helping pharmaceutical companies plan and hold small and large international investigator meetings, training healthcare workers to conduct clinical trials across the globe.

-This year was no different.
-We stepped in to assist an international biotech company plan and organize an international investigator meeting held in Croatia.
-With 200 attendees joining the meeting from 11 countries throughout the world, it was highly critical to ensure not only the right people were present, but that the corporate proprietary information was secure.
-The purpose of any investigator meeting is education, so we knew how important it was to communicate effectively with these attendees and we had to do that in three different languages.
+Because of this experience, we stepped in to assist an international biotech company plan and organize an international investigator meeting held in Croatia.
+With 200 attendees joining the meeting from 11 countries throughout the world, it was critical to ensure not only the right people were present but also that the corporate proprietary information was secure.
+The purpose of any investigator meeting is education, so we knew how important it was to communicate effectively with these attendees, and we had to do that in three different languages.

 Even though we have planned and facilitated many of these meetings in the past, international meetings are particularly complex due to the varying compliance procedures and laws in each country.

-Our experienced team started the planning process by first coordinating with a medical communications company vetting everyone invited to the meeting.
-We wanted to make sure these invitees were indeed the correct health care providers, associates, and professionals slated to be at this particular international investigator meeting.
+Our experienced team started the planning process by first coordinating with a medical communications company who vetted everyone invited to the meeting.
+We wanted to make sure these invitees were the correct healthcare providers, associates, and professionals slated to be at this particular international investigator meeting.

-“Our first goal was to ensure everyone was comfortable and was able to receive the information from the meeting in the most effective way,” said Amber Heintz, Bishop-McCann Account Director.
+“Our first goal was to ensure everyone was comfortable and was able to receive the information from the meeting in the most effective way,” said Amber Heintz, Bishop-McCann, VP of Operations.

-Since international investigator meetings have a large amount of proprietary information being distributed, there was quite of bit of logistical work to be done to secure and keep track of this information, making sure it was put directly into the attendees’ hands and only the attendees’ hands.
+Since international investigator meetings have a large amount of proprietary information being distributed, there was quite of bit of logistical work to be done.
+We secured and kept track of this information, making sure it was put directly into the attendees’ hands and the attendees’ hands only.
 “It was essential we securely managed the entry and exit of all critical paperwork and hardware for this meeting internationally,” said Heintz.

-During the meeting, Bishop-McCann’s dedicated account team managed the registration and welcome reception along with all of the care of information packets being distributed.
+During the meeting, Bishop-McCann’s dedicated account team managed the registration and welcome reception along with distributing all of the care of information packets.
 We also partnered with our corporate clients to use their preferred audio-visual provider in the area, ensuring attendees were as engaged as possible during the meeting.

 “The second most important thing for these types of meetings is to make sure the environment is set up appropriately, so each attendee receives the information well,” said Heintz.
 “Having someone at the hospitality desk that spoke several of the attendee languages was very helpful.
 It made it easier for attendees to get questions answered quickly and provided a more supportive atmosphere.”